faas-ovh/docs/README.md

 + Only pay for or consume resources when necessary
 + Functions can be written in almost any programming language

+## Benefits of serverless adn FaaS

+The term "serverless" is also being used to represent managed services (such as databases, messaging, and authentication) where a developer/administrator is not required to operate the system since it's being managed by a cloud provider or third-party company.

+The combination of FaaS and common back-end services connected primarily through an event-driven architecture is what provides the best benefits for serverless developers.

 ## Korzyśći z użycia FaaS.ovh
 Przyśpiesza proces dostarczania aplikacji, od momentu przygotowania serwera i środowiska do uruchomienia pierwszej wersji aplikacji z dokumentacją API.